dikarel/manga-dl/readme.md

     Extracting info from http://www.mangareader.net/world-trigger/140...
     Downloading World Trigger chapter 140...
 (19 pages) Done.
 Check your local directory for downloaded files

+## Compatibility

+- Works with NodeJS version 4 and above; io.js not supported
+- I've only tested this on the Mac, but in theory should work with Windows as well as Linux

 ## License